kitspace/electro-grammar/README.md

 # Electro Grammar
->NPM module for parsing electronic component descriptions
+>Javascript module for parsing electronic component descriptions

 This is a parser using [Nearley](http://nearley.js.org/) that defines a grammar for describing generic electronic components such as surface mount resistors and capacitors.
 A function to match the result to a part in the [Common Parts Library][CPL] is also provided.